Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Key Takeaways

-• 2 Data center demand is driving the largest grid expansion in decades
+• 2 Data centers are driving the largest grid expansion in decades

 What You're Seeing